plamer777/task_manager/README.md

 https://dev.vk.com/mini-apps/getting-started

-The project was created by Alexey Mavrin in 28 April 2023
+The project was created by Alexey Mavrin in 28 April 2023, updated in 04 May 2023